-That’s why I became a Digital Nomad (definition: an individual who leverages technology to perform their work duties and conduct their lifestyle in a nomadic manner).
-It’s also why I’m an expert at remote places and natural spaces where you can still check emails, hold conferences calls and generally keep your bosses happy.
+That’s why I became a digital nomad (definition: an individual who leverages technology to perform their work duties and conduct their lifestyle in a nomadic manner).
+It’s also why I’m an expert at remote places and natural spaces where you can still check emails, hold conference calls and generally keep your bosses happy.

 In 2015, I spent four months backpacking across South America with my fiancé, Kurt whilst still working full time (thanks to an iPad, a Bluetooth keyboard and some very understanding bosses).
 I explain the hows and whys in my new book, Diary of Digital Nomad; How to Run Away with your Responsibilities.
 The gist is you don’t have to quit your day job to find freedom and adventure.

-My ideal destination is somewhere with no phone reception in 98% of the surrounding area, but one secret spot, hill crest or local café where I can check-in ever so often.
+My ideal destination is somewhere with no phone reception in 98% of the surrounding area, but one secret spot, hill crest or local café where I can check-in every so often.
 It’s not easy to find these Digital Nomad Meccas, but I’m happy to share the places I’ve discovered (so far).
-All you have to do is convince your boss to let you Out of Office…
+All you have to do is convince your boss to let you out of the office…

 I recently discovered that Kiama has free public Wi-Fi in the main part of town (and unlike the supposed public Wi-Fi in Bondi this network actually works).
 Start the day with a scenic hike along Kiama Coastal Walk, go surfing at ‘Bone Yard’ then sit in the park and check your emails before heading to the organic farmers market (every Wednesday from 4pm).
 Alternatively, for a tougher trek, head to Hoddles Track on Saddleback Mountain, which is only a short drive away (top tip: try it at sunrise with head torches).